musicformellons/seaplane-cli/seaplane-sdk/python/SEAPLANE_APPS.md

 * `config` is the Configuration Object for setting the API Keys
 * `app` is the decorator for defining a Seaplane App
 * `task` is the decorator for defining a Seaplane Task
-* `start` is the function needed to run your Apps locally, It needs to locale it at the end of the Apps file.
+* `start` is the function needed to run your Apps, It needs to locale it at the end of the Apps file.

 You can run this App locally if you have a Seaplane API Key: